 The female protagonist of Devil in Spring was originally biased against blancmange early in the book, thinking it plain and boring, but it becomes her favorite dessert by the end.
 I’d never heard of blancmange prior to reading this book; the author was kind enough to include a recipe in the back.
 It sounded like an almond gelatin dessert I love, so of course I had to try it.

 Turns out, blancmange is a pudding.
-A very unassuming pudding that’s not much to look at, and no one would choose it from a dessert table.
-I’m not a big fan of puddings myself, but between my love of almond desserts and the beauty of book cover…
+A very unassuming pudding that’s not much to look at, that no one would choose from a dessert table.
+I’m not a fan of puddings, but between my love of almond desserts and the beauty of book cover…

 The version below is my paraphrasing of the recipe in the book.
 I always rewrite recipe instructions for myself instead of copying word for word; I find it easier to understand and follow when attempting to make something myself.
 The book’s recipe wasn’t as clear as it should be, so I added some of my own notes after testing the recipe.
 There was no mention of when to add the extract; following my intuition, honed from decades of baking, I put it in the third step.
 The recipe in the book also included a syrup to drizzle over before serving, but I found the blancmange sweet enough on its own, though adding some berries or fruit might break up the uniform texture a bit.

 2 cups milk

 1/2 cup sugar

 1 tsp almond extract (vanilla may be substituted)

 Bring 1 cup of milk to a simmer in a small saucepan.

 In a separate bowl, whisk the cornstarch with a bit of the remaining milk.